apify/mcp-client-capabilities/README.md

 - `PromptsCapability` - Prompts capability with optional `listChanged`
 - `ResourcesCapability` - Resources capability with optional `listChanged` and `subscribe`
 - `ToolsCapability` - Tools capability with optional `listChanged`
+- `ClientsIndex` - Type for the clients object structure

 ### Exports

 - `clients` - Object containing all client capabilities indexed by client name
 - All TypeScript interfaces from `types.ts`

+## Validation

+The project includes automatic validation to ensure the JSON structure matches the TypeScript interfaces.
+Run `npm run validate` to check the JSON file, or `npm run build` which includes validation as part of the build process.